muratovm/blog/content/blog/[notes]/paper_aiayn/index.md

 ### Attention Mechanism

 So how do we relate words to each other in a sentence without treating it as a continuous sequence?
 The attention mechanism takes the approach that all words have **some** level of relationship to each other and computes these relationships at the same time.

+### Self Attention
+Self attention computes the attention between a single word, and all the words in the sequence in relation to it.
 In order to do this, each word's embedding is transformed into three vectors: `Query`, `Key`, and `Value`.
+Each of these

 The attention mechanism then computes a weighted sum of these values between words to determine how much **attention** each word should pay to all other words in the sequence.

-### Self Attention

-Self attention computes the attention between a single word, and all the words in the sequence in relation to it.
+# Encoder Embedding

+The paper proposes encoding the initial word em

 ### Multi Head Attention

-Multi Head attention is does the attention learning with multiple starting conditions for the `Query`, `Key`, and `Value` vectors, allowing the model to learn different but similar relationships between words.
+Multi Head attention does the attention learning on part of the embedding dimension

+ the `Query`, `Key`, and `Value` vectors, allowing the model to learn different but similar relationships between words.
 The paper uses 8 different attention heads, each having 512/8 = 64 dimensions, which are then concatenated to produce a final output of 512 dimensions per word.

 ### Transformer
 The architecture is popularized by this image, which shows the main components of the transformer architecture.
-The transformer is made up of an `encoder` and a `decoder`, each containing multiple layers of attention and feed-forward networks.
+The transformer is made up of an `encoder` of the left and a `decoder` on the right, each containing multiple layers of attention and feed-forward networks.

 ![alt text](architecture.png)